PRP in Pasadena, CA

 Your clinician will prepare your skin with a numbing gel discomfort during the treatment.
 Because Microneedling involves lightly damaging the skin with fine needles (to stimulate the body’s own healing response, which the PRP will enhance), you will likely experience some redness, swelling, soreness or bruising after treatment, but these generally resolve in a day or two.
 Because the PRP is obtained from your own blood, and the red and white blood cells are removed, there is no risk of allergic reaction to or infection from the PRP itself.
 Talk with your provider before treatment about any allergies you may have to the numbing gel.

 Best results are achieved with a series of PRP/Microneedling facials, scheduled several weeks apart, with maintenance follow-up as desired.

-For Hair Restoration
+For PRP Hair Restoration

-How long do PRP Treatments take?
+How long do PRP hair restoration treatments take?

 PRP treatments are quick and convenient, taking less than an hour in most cases.
 First, we draw blood, usually from your arm, and that takes about ten minutes.
 We then take another ten minutes to purify the blood, plus another ten to 15 minutes to inject the PRP into the treatment sites.

 How many PRP hair restoration treatment sessions does it take to boost my hair growth?

 Although treatment protocols vary from patient to patient, a good benchmark is four treatments with four-week intervals.
 We then suggest that patients continue maintenance sessions every six to eight weeks afterward, depending on their needs.